meltano/meltano/docs/src/docs/singer-spec.md

 This definition now explicitly defines what kind of data is expected in a record and how to handle it when loading the data.

 Also of note, there are [several different versions](https://json-schema.org/specification-links.html) of JSON Schema.
-The most common one is Draft 4 and Meltano and the Singer SDK both support this draft.
+The most common one is Draft 4 and Meltano and the [SDK](https://sdk.meltano.com) both support this draft.

 :::